-Amon-Ra St. Brown vs Xavier Worthy: Who Should You Start?
+Amon-Ra St. Brown vs Xavier Worthy: The Full Breakdown

 Amon-Ra St. Brown and Xavier Worthy are at different tiers heading into 2026.
 The Detroit Lions wide receiver averaged 15.6 PPG in 2025, a full 9.3 points per game ahead of Xavier Worthy's 6.3 with the Kansas City Chiefs.
 That kind of gap doesn't close on matchup alone.